GenericGithUser/guiCalc/README.md

 Set it up based on your own IDE or system <br>

 *****
-Then to Compile, do guiCalc.c algo.c <br>
+Then to Compile, put algo.c next to guiCalc.c in the compiler arguments <br>
 **Need to Compile both files**